48350236531_9f1dba6146_b copy.jpg

 A young hero named Aang on his journey to master all the elements and bring balance to a divided world. …and this his paraglider.

-For anyone who hasn’t heard of it, Avatar: The Last Airbender is an animated series about a young hero named Aang who has to master all four elements to bring balance to the world.
-It’s a show about harmony and inner strength, and it really connects with a lot of people.
+For anyone who hasn’t heard of it, Avatar: The Last Airbender is an animated series about a young hero named Aang who has to master all four elements—water, earth, fire, and air—to bring balance to the world.
+It’s a story about harmony, inner strength, and the long, slow work of becoming who you're meant to be.
+Over the years, it’s connected deeply with people of all ages.
+Beneath the adventure, it carries layers of Buddhist and Taoist philosophy, Indigenous worldviews, and reflections on war, trauma, and healing.
+It’s become one of those modern myths—entirely fictional, but strangely true.

 One of my frequent clients, Simon, brought this idea to me.
 We come from different generations, and to be honest, I hadn’t really known much about Avatar until he mentioned it.
-He’s trusted me with his tattoos for a while, and this time he wanted something inspired by the show.
+But he’s trusted me with his tattoos for a while, and this time he wanted something drawn from the show—something personal.

-But we took a fun twist on it.
-Instead of just going with the original design, I found this amazing Lego version of Aang and his glider that some kid had built.
-We used that Lego creation as inspiration, so the tattoo is really a tribute to that playful reinterpretation rather than a direct copy from the cartoon.
+But we took a different path.
+Instead of going with the original design, I found a Lego version of Aang and his glider that a kid had built.
+We used that Lego creation as a reference, so the tattoo became a tribute to that playful reinterpretation, rather than a direct copy from the cartoon.

 jorge cruzComment